Lazarius2160/Projet_P5_Trousseau_Camba/Test_ardupilot.md

 When the first part worked fine I tried to add Gazebo to my simulation.

 ### Installation :
 To use Gazebo as an external simulator.
-I used this **[third tutorial](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html)** which went smoothly and I was able to take off.
+I used this [tutorial](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html) which went smoothly and I was able to take off.

 ### Testing :
 Now that I could test with Gazebo I had to :